history of the Police Department in Tiffin dates back to 1821 where the

 By 1915, the Tiffin

-Police Department had a vehicle which was driven by Motorcop, Heilman.
+Police Departmentpurchased its first patrol vehicle which was driven by Motorcop, Heilman.
 The

 department had a total man power of twelve patrolmen, which were paid an

-average of $1,000 per year.
+average of $75 per month and the Chief was paid $90 a month.
 Locally and nationally there was restlessness

 (war being imminent between the U.S.A. and Germany) and economic strain